 Ms. Lang has appeared at the Metropolitan Opera Guild, the Boston Public Library, The Great Hall at Faneuil Hall, Jordan Hall, the Dimenna Center for Classical Music, Bruno Walter Auditorium at Lincoln Center, and Carnegie’s Weill Recital Hall.
 She has performed with the Mostly Modern Festival, Marquette Choral Society, Dramatic Voices Program Berlin, Promenade Opera Project, New Camerata Opera, the NEMPAC Opera Project, New York Opera Forum, New York Conductors Symphony, Utopia Opera, Peach State Opera, Nevada Opera, Cantanti Project, the Brooklyn Symphony Orchestra, New York Lyric Opera Theatre, and the New York Opera Exchange Orchestra.

-Last season, Ms. Lang sang her first Tosca in concert at The National Opera Center and joined the Martina Arroyo Foundation on tour as Gertrud in Humperdinck's Hansel & Gretel.
-She also attended the Dramatic Voice Symposium in New Orleans to coach Wagnerian repertoire with bass-baritone Greer Grimsley.
+In the 2017-2018 season, Ms. Lang made her first appearance with The Metropolitan Opera Guild, performing excerpts of Mimì in Puccini’s La bohème.
+Recent seasons have included role debuts of Rosalinde in Johann Strauss' Die Fledermaus, Chrysothemis in Richard Strauss' Elektra, and the title role in Donizetti’s Anna Bolena, all with New York Opera Forum.
+The subsequent season, the soprano sang her first Tosca in concert at The National Opera Center and joined the Martina Arroyo Foundation on tour as Gertrud in Humperdinck's Hansel & Gretel.
+In addition, she attended the Dramatic Voice Symposium in New Orleans to coach Wagnerian repertoire with world- renowned bass-baritone Greer Grimsley.